Superalgos/Superalgos/README.md

 At the moment, the app manages data sets locally.
 However, in the future, it will also source data and services from a peer-to-peer network of nodes which will provide those services.

-For the time being, all you need to know is that the *network* is one of the direct children of a definition, and that the one *node* in the network is where you will manage the processes that run in your local machine.
+For the time being, all you need to know is that the *network* is one of the direct child elements of a definition, and that the one *node* in the network is where you will manage the processes that run in your local machine.

-## Task Manager, Tasks and Bots
+## Task Manager, Tasks, Bots and Processes

 | Task Manager | Task | Sensor | Indicator | Trading Engine |
 | :---: | :---: | :---: | :---: | :---: |
 |  |  |  |  |  |

-A *task manager* is an entity that controls any number of *tasks*, and tasks are used to control *bots*.
+A *task manager* is an entity that controls any number of *tasks*, and tasks are used to control *bots*, which in turn may run any number of *processes*.

 In other words, a task manager starts and stops tasks, and tasks are the devices you will use to start and stop bots.

+Each bot may do more than one thing, thus, they may run one or more processes.
+Bots and processes are preconfigured so that you don't need to worry about their technical intricacies.

+**All you need to do is the basic operation: starting and stopping them via the corresponding tasks whenever you need them.**

 There currently are three kinds of bots that you will run to provide you with the data and functions you need: